alkohli/azure-content/articles/storsimple/storsimple-update2-release-notes.md

 The following release notes describe the new features and identify the critical open issues for StorSimple 8000 Series Update 2.
 They also contain a list of the StorSimple software, driver, and disk firmware updates included in this release.

 Update 2 can be applied to any StorSimple device running Release (GA) or Update 0.1 through Update 1.2.
+The device software version associated with Update 2 is 6.3.9600.17673.

 Please review the information contained in the release notes before you deploy the update in your StorSimple solution.